-Based in the U.K., Pyranha celebrated 50 years in the kayak-building business last year.
+Based in the U.K., Pyranha celebrated 50 years in the kayak-building business in 2021.
 A lot has changed since Pyranha’s 1971 prototypes first hit the water.
 Legends in the whitewater world, Pyranha whitewater kayaks have run rivers across the globe and have topped freestyle kayaking podiums since the discipline was better known as “rodeo.”
 You don’t need to be an expert kayaker or planning a trip to Greenland or the Himalaya to enjoy these kayaks—although Pyranha whitewater kayaks can handle the fiercest class V rivers.

 Today’s Pyranha catalog features high performance whitewater kayaks, but also recreational and crossover models.
 They’re built in a new facility in Britain, and kayakers still run the company, designing boats that continue to push the limits.
 If you’re looking for quality sea kayaks or recreational touring models, check out Pyranha’s sister brands, P&H Sea Kayaks and Venture.

 Whether you’re gearing up for another great season, or shopping for your very first river kayak, consider a Pyranha whitewater kayak.
 In this article, you’ll find an overview of their models and links to view specs and reviews in our Paddling Buyer’s Guide.
 We also have some tips for buying used Pyranha kayaks and a selection of our top picks.